A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Conclusions

 \section{Conclusions}

-The manuscript has illustrated a shape optimization marine pipeline exploiting data-driven ROM for improving efficiency.
+The manuscript has illustrated a shape optimization pipeline exploiting data-driven ROM for improving the efficiency.
 The complexity of the here-discussed application, both in the geometry of the propeller and in the formulation of the original model, highlights the modularity and generality of the ROM based on data.

-The parameterization of the blade has been propagated to the mesh nodes, obtaining a series of discretized spaces that share the same topology, allowing us to apply the POD technique.
-The deformation applied to the mesh nodes maintains an overall quality similar to the original mesh and avoids reconstructing a new mesh for any new deformation.
+The parameterization of the blade\RB{, discussed in Section \ref{sec:param-def},} has been propagated to the mesh nodes, obtaining a series of discretized spaces that share the same topology, allowing us to apply the POD technique. \RB{As presented in Subsection \ref{subsec:mesh-def},} the deformation applied to the mesh nodes maintains an overall quality similar to the original mesh and avoids reconstructing a new mesh for any new deformation.
 It must be said that due to the RBF technique applied in this phase, the computational cost of the mesh deformation is not negligible, but lower than the one required for constructing the mesh from scratch.
 This possible computational bottleneck will be however better addressed in future works in order to mitigate its impact over the entire pipeline.

-One possible solution --- that resolves the problem only at the online stage --- is explored here with the \emph{Fast ROM}.
-The data-driven model is indeed built over the quadrature nodes of the blade faces, avoiding the deformation of the mesh, since the objective function to minimize depends only on integral quantities over the blade surface.
+\RB{A problem related to the computational burden of the mesh generation also arises in the online stage, when using a \emph{standard ROM} approach, as discussed in Subsection \ref{rom_1}.} One possible solution --- that resolves the problem only at the online stage --- is explored here with the \emph{Fast ROM}\RB{, introduced in Subsection \ref{rom_2}}.
+The data-driven model is indeed built over the quadrature nodes of the blade faces, avoiding the deformation of the mesh since the objective function to minimize depends only on integral quantities over the blade surface.